Market & comparison education

 Keep the claim narrow

 Use Orena for routine organization, not clinical judgment.
-For "How to read routine reminders without turning it into a sales claim", stay inside fair criteria, public facts, and unknown competitor details.
+For "Claim reading: routine reminders", stay inside fair criteria, public facts, and unknown competitor details.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources